If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 |Karlovarský kraj||Karlovy Vary region|

-Cheb (German: Eger) is situated at an altitude of 484 m on the river Ohře (Eger) in western Bohemia.
-Cheb (German: Eger) was first mentioned as Egire in a document of 1061; the Czech name goes back to at least 1322.
+Cheb (German: Eger) is situated at an elevation of 484 m on the river Ohře (Eger) in western Bohemia.
+Cheb was first mentioned as Egire in a document of 1061; the Czech name goes back to at least 1322.
 During the reign of Johann of Luxembourg, King of Bohemia, Cheb came into possession of the Bohemian Crown but retained a privileged position.
 The best-known historical event taking place in Cheb was the assassination on 25 February 1634 of the generalissimo of the Imperial army, Duke Albrecht of Waldstein (Wallenstein, Valdštejn).
 During the second half of the 17th century and in the 18th century the town underwent a profound Baroque transformation.
 Of the many architects who have worked in Cheb the best-known are certainly Christoph Dientzenhofer and Cheb's native Johann Balthasar Neumann (16871753).

 The picturesque part of the central market square of Cheb depicted on the glass stein is called